 The key is to move beyond a transactional mindset and relationship to show customers that they’re more than an order number.
 Let’s take a look at a few strategies that will improve your fulfillment strategy and customer relationships.

 Brown box, or branding opportunity?

 If customers aren’t coming to you in person, why not bring the experience and feel of your brand to them?
 Going the extra mile for branded packaging is a great way to put excitement into deliveries.
 Custom UPS® shipping labels allow you to add a logo to the outside of packages, or you can go all out with a dedicated packaging partner for designed boxes and inserts.
 Doing this turns shipments into conversation pieces.
 Your customers might not start an unboxing channel on YouTube dedicated to you, but the positive momentum can quickly turn into icebreakers in follow-up sales conversations or repeat online orders.

 Let customers choose their fulfillment method.

-The new standards of free and fast shipping are here to stay – there's no putting the toothpaste back in the tube at this point.
-However, that's not the only way to fulfill orders.
+The new standards of free and fast shipping are here to stay.
+However, that’s not the only way to fulfill orders.
 Customers have different needs and preferences.
-The better you build your shipping and business model to reflect this diversity, the more connections you'll make.
+The better you build your shipping and business model to reflect this diversity, the more connections you’ll make.
 This includes one- or two-day, free shipping and in-store pickup options if you have the branches to support it.